Elyra is a set of AI-centric extensions to JupyterLab Notebooks.

 It simplifies the task of running notebooks interactively on cloud machines, seamlessly leveraging the power of cloud-based resources such as GPUs and TPUs.

-Elyra exposes Python Scripts as first-class citizens, introducing the ability to create python scripts directly from the workspace launcher, and leveraging the Hybrid Runtime Support to allow users to locally edit their scripts and execute them against local or cloud-based resources seamlessly.
+Elyra contributes a Script editor with support for Python and R files, which can take advantage of the Hybrid Runtime Support enabling users to locally edit scripts and execute them against local or cloud-based resources seamlessly.

 For information on how to use the Script editor refer to the Enhanced Script Support topic in the User Guide.

 The Script editor feature can optionally be installed as a stand-alone extension.